Skip to Content

 • Evening

-Please note: The Firefighter I Certification Training Program is a physically demanding and vigorous program in and out of the classroom.
+Please note: The Firefighter I Certification Training is physically demanding and vigorous in and out of the classroom.
 Plan to have a fitness regimen in place and spend 1-2 hours preparing and studying outside of class for every one hour spent in class.

 Connect and Register